LincolnITIT/CSGODouble-bot/README.md

 Because when you look on the history, you may think it's the safest option to go rainbow - the site don't pay me enough (in fact - they don't pay me at all :anguished:) to say it's true, but...
 Well, you may feel better!

 *[They say it is not, but we don't care, right?](https://www.youtube.com/watch?v=AYnJv68T3MM)

-## Changelog

-1.40:

-- Work with new sites.

-1.31:

-- Compatible with CSGOPolygon.com
-- Two new modes - bet on random color, bet on last winning color

-1.26:

-- New bet system - `D'alembert`

-1.25:

-- New bet system - `Bet on green`, uses fibonacci sequence.

-1.24:

-- Great martingale

-1.23:

-- Base bet calculation based on given failsafe value

-1.22:

-- Auto reconnect (without reloading the page!);
-- Switched to chat notifications - no longer need to open the console;
-- Fixed an issue when the script bets twice right after starting;
-- Fixed an issue when changing bet color;
-- Fixed intervals not being cleared after stopping (backend change);
-- Removed an option to bet negative values;

-1.2:

-- Dark theme